Robertstar2000/Hypatia/readme-logic.md

     -   Only after the summary is saved does it increment the experiment's `currentStep`, save the experiment, and advance the user to the next step.
 -   **Special Step Rendering:**
     -   **If `activeStep` is 6:** Renders the `ExperimentRunner` component.
+    -   **If `activeStep` is 7:** Renders the `DataAnalysisWorkspace` component, which kicks off an agentic workflow.
-    -   **If `activeStep` is 10:** Renders the `PublicationExporter` component.
+    -   **If `activeStep` is 10:** Renders the `PublicationExporter` component, which also uses an agentic workflow.

 #### C. AI Output Display (`GeneratedOutput`)

 -   Renders AI-generated Markdown into styled HTML.
 -   Provides an "Edit" button to allow users to modify and save the AI's output.
--   **Special Logic for Step 7 (Data Analyzer):**
+-   **Special Logic for JSON Steps (1, 2, 7):**
-    -   It attempts to parse the AI's output as JSON according to a strict schema.
+    -   It attempts to parse the AI's output as JSON according to a strict schema for that step.
-    -   **On success,** it renders the summary text and uses the `chartSuggestions` data to create interactive charts with Chart.js.
+    -   **On success,** it renders the appropriate custom component (e.g., `UniquenessMeter`, `DataAnalysisView` with charts, `ReferenceList`).
-    -   **On failure,** it displays a detailed error message explaining that the AI's response was not in the correct format.
+    -   **On failure,** it displays an error message and the raw text output, ensuring the user is never stuck.

-#### D. Experiment Runner (Step 6) (`ExperimentRunner`)
+#### D. Agentic Code Simulator (Step 6) (`CodeSimulator`)

--   A multi-modal component for data generation.
--   **If "Code Simulation" is chosen:**
+-   This component manages the AI-generated code experiment.
-    -   **Secure Execution:** The AI-generated JavaScript is no longer run in the main browser thread.
-It is now executed inside a **sandboxed Web Worker**.
-This is a major security improvement, as it isolates the code from the application's UI and data, preventing potential security risks.
+-   **Secure Execution:** AI-generated JavaScript is executed inside a **sandboxed Web Worker**.
+This isolates the code from the application's UI and data, preventing security risks.
-    -   The main application communicates with the worker via a message-passing system to run the code and receive back logs, errors, or the final `hypatia.finish(csv, summary)` result.
--   **If "Manual Entry" is chosen:** The AI generates a dynamic data entry table based on the user's data collection plan.
--   **If "AI Synthesis" is chosen:** The AI generates a complete, plausible dataset based on the project's context.
+-   **Agentic Debugging Loop (`runAgenticSimulation`):**
+    1. The user clicks "Start Agentic Simulation."
+    2. The current code is sent to the Web Worker for execution.
+    3.  **If the code runs successfully and calls `hypatia.finish(csv, summary)`:** The loop terminates, and the data is passed to the next step.
+    4.  **If the code throws a runtime error:**
+        -   The error message is captured.
+        -   A **Debugger Agent** (a specialized Gemini prompt) is invoked.
+The prompt includes the full code, the specific error message, and the experiment's scientific context.
+        -   The agent's goal is to analyze the error and provide a corrected version of the full script.
+        -   The new, "fixed" code replaces the old code in the editor.
+        -   The loop returns to step 2, and the process repeats.
+    5. This continues until the code succeeds or a maximum number of attempts is reached.

+#### E. Agentic Data Analyzer (Step 7) (`DataAnalysisWorkspace`)

+-   When this component mounts, it automatically triggers the `performAgenticAnalysis` workflow if no output exists.
+-   **Agent Workflow:**
+    1.  **System Agent:** Performs an initial, robust text-only analysis of the raw CSV data to generate a high-quality summary and determine the single most important insight to visualize.
+    2.  **Manager Agent:** Sets the overall goal (e.g., "Create a bar chart comparing categories").
+    3.  **Loop (Doer -> QA):**
+        -   **Doer Agent:** Receives instructions from the Manager (and feedback from the QA).
+Its sole job is to generate a Chart.js JSON object that strictly adheres to a predefined schema.
+        -   **QA Agent:** Receives the Doer's JSON.
+It performs two checks:
+            a.  **Programmatic Validation:** Does the JSON parse correctly?
+Does it have the required keys?
+Can it be rendered by Chart.js without throwing an error?
+            b.  **AI Validation:** Does the chart accurately represent the data and fulfill the Manager's original goal?
+        -   The QA agent outputs a `pass: boolean` and `feedback: string`.
+    4. If `pass` is `false`, the feedback is sent back to the Manager to start the next iteration.
+If `true`, the loop terminates.
+    5. The final, validated chart JSON and the initial summary are saved as the step's output.

+#### F. Agentic Publication Exporter (Step 10) (`PublicationExporter`)

+-   When the user clicks "Generate Publication," the `runPublicationAgent` workflow is triggered.
+-   **Agent Workflow:**
+    1.  **System Agent:** Compiles all context from the entire project into a single log.
+    2.  **Manager Agent:** Analyzes the log and creates a structural outline for a scientific paper (e.g., ["Abstract", "Introduction", "Methods", "Results"...]).
+    3.  **Writer Agent:** Iterates through the outline.
+For each section, it writes the content, focusing on the relevant parts of the project log.
+For the "Results" section, it inserts simple placeholders (e.g., `[CHART_1]`) where visualizations should go.
+    4.  **System Agent:** Generates a descriptive caption for each chart from Step 7.
+It then finds the simple placeholders in the text and replaces them with a more complex placeholder that includes the full caption (e.g., `[CHART_1:Figure 1: This chart shows...]`).
+    5.  **System Agent:** Finds the structured reference data from Step 2 and formats it into a proper bibliography.
+    6.  **Editor Agent:** Performs a final review of the entire document for grammar, flow, and consistency.
+It also adds a title.
+    7. The final, polished Markdown document is saved as the step's output.
+The `FinalPublicationView` component then renders this Markdown, replacing the chart placeholders with actual PNG images of the charts.

 ---